Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 - We conduct in-house meeting and group training in consideration of their necessities and their alternatives of remote operations, and adjust the number of participants to 50% or less of the capacity of the meeting room.
 As for externally organized events, we recommend our employees to consider the need for attendance and to participate with the minimum number of people.

-- We ask our employees to stay at home if they are suspicious of being infected with the novel coronavirus.
+- We ask our employees to stay at home if they or their family members living together are infected or suspicious of being infected with the novel coronavirus.

 Sumitomo Dainippon Pharma and our group companies in Japan and overseas will continue to collect information on COVID-19 from all sides, and will promptly take necessary actions in cooperation with related organizations.